Colleges by Location

 Non-Need Based

-680 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this institution in 2023.
-236 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of non-need-based institutional scholarships/grants was $6,066,270.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $5,438,290 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+843 students, including freshmen, received institutional non-need-based scholarship or grant aid at this institution in 2024.
+Institutional grants or scholarships that are not based on financial need were given to 247 full-time freshman.
+The total amount of institutional scholarships and awards that were not based on financial need was $10,922,757.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $5,268,152 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Open Applications